cecat/MyHASS/README.md

 ## Where can I find more help and ideas?

-Googling helps, but there is also an active [Home Assistant Community](https://www.home-assistant.io/getting-started/join-the-community/) you can join, which has lots of resources and tutorials.
+Googling helps, and the [Home Assistant site](https://www.home-assistant.io/) has extensive documentation on all aspects, integrations, add-ons, etc. of Home Assistant.
+There is also an active [Home Assistant Community](https://www.home-assistant.io/getting-started/join-the-community/) you can join, which has lots of resources and tutorials.
 I myself have found [Everything Smart Home](https://www.youtube.com/c/EverythingSmartHome) to be excellent for both beginning and advanced things.
 For instance, tutorials on [installing your first system](https://www.youtube.com/watch?v=SHg6fa0x7OA), one on [mistakes to avoid](https://www.youtube.com/watch?v=i1083cCR2CI), and another on things to do once you are up and running.
 You might start with the *Home Assistant Guide* [playlist](https://www.youtube.com/c/EverythingSmartHome/playlists) there.